BenoitZugmeyer/eslint-plugin-html/README.md

 sections:

-- in XML, any data inside a `CDATA` section will be considered as raw text (not XML) and the `CDATA` delimiter will be droped ;
+- in XML, any data inside a `CDATA` section will be considered as raw text (not XML) and the `CDATA` delimiter will be dropped ;
 - in HTML, there is no such thing for `<script>` tags: the `CDATA` delimiter is considered as normal text and thus, part of the script.